Melvin-p/huffman-tree-visualiser/README.md

 ```

 skips unprintable characters
-outputs graphviz dot to stdout and creates a file
+outputs graphviz dot to stdout and a file
-generates and opens svg file
+generates svg file from dot and displays it